MPEG-2 Transport Stream Analysis and Recording

 The TSReader license allows operation by a single user on a single PC.
 This means that if you're on a team at work and have multiple team members using TSReader, each needs their own license, but if you're using a copy on your main work PC and you sometimes use a laptop in the field you only need one license since only PC will be used at a time.
 Conversely, if you have a PC at the office and a monitoring PC in a remote location, that PC needs it's own license.

-We do not offer discounts on TSReader nor site licenses and we do not provide discounts to resellers.
-There are two exceptions to these rules: Either OEM customers who bundle TSReader with their own product or large orders of 100 licenses or more.
+We do not offer discounts on TSReader and we do not provide discounts to resellers.
+There are two exceptions to these rules: Either OEM customers who bundle TSReader with their own product or site licenses for large corporations.
 For either of these situations, please feel free to email us.

 ||Purchase TSReader Standard on-line via PayPal for $99 per license.
 Updates to TSReader are included for one year from purchase date and $29 per year after the first year.
 PayPal requires manual processing so your order may take a few hours to deliver via email.|